 Alright, so what shall we have for dinner?

-In terms of carbon intensity, pescatarians are legit when saying that the C02 emissions of eating fish are still way behind eating beef & lamb, while pollotarians can say sure, but then when I eat chickens I’ll kill only one (farmed) species while emitting the same amount of C02.
+In terms of carbon intensity, pescatarians are legit when saying that the C02 emissions of eating fish are still way behind eating beef & lamb, while pollotarians can say sure, but then when I eat chicken, I’ll kill only one farmed species while emitting the same amount of C02.